Can Pech: Conquest

-In 1540 the third and finale invasion started in Chakan Putum.
+In 1540, the third and finale invasion started in Chakan Putum.
 The Spaniards sent diplomats into Can Pech to convince the Batab (Municipal leaders) to swear allegiance to the crown of Spain.
-On October 4 The Spaniards invaded Campeche.
-Betrayed by the Batab the city was overwhelmed.
+On October 4, The Spaniards invaded Campeche.
+Betrayed by the Batab, the city was overwhelmed.

 Organization

 After the war between the Tutul Xiu and Cocom, the Yucatán Peninsula broke up into 16 Kuchkabal.
 In the present-day state of Campeche, there were Ah Canul, Can Pech, and Chakán Putum.
 Conflicts between Kuchkabal were common, especially between Tutul Xiu and Cocom.

 Normally, each Kuchkabal had a capital where the ruler and supreme priest lived.
 The ruler was called a Halach Uinik.
-Each Kuckabal was divided into several municipalities called "Batabil", which in turn were governed by officials called "Batab", who were usually relatives of the Halach Uinik.
+Each Kuchkabal was divided into several municipalities called "Batabil", which in turn were governed by officials called "Batab", who were usually relatives of the Halach Uinik.
 Each Batab was the military leader of his population.

-On the religious side, after the Halach Uinik, there was the Ah Kin May, and the regular priests Ah Kin (meaning "coming from the Sun").
+On the religious side, after the Halach Uinik, there was the Ah Kin May and the regular priests Ah Kin (meaning "coming from the Sun").
 There was also a sacrificial priest called "Ah Nacom".

 Geography

 Most of Campeche's population lived near the coast.
 The Puuc hills had been densely populated in the classic Maya period, but were largely abandoned after the Maya collapse.

-There may have been as many as 36,000 people in Campeche at the time of the first contact with Spaniards.
-But by 1540 only 5,985 people were left in the city, largely because of smallpox.
+There may have been as many as 36,000 people in Campeche at the time of the first contact with Spaniards, but by 1540, only 5,985 people were left in the city, largely because of smallpox.